COVID-19 MENA Monitor Household Survey, CMMHH- Feb. 2021

 COVID-19 MENA Monitor Household Survey (HH/CMMHH)

-The COVID-19 MENA Monitor Household Survey includes data set for Egypt that integrates and harmonizes data and variables from up to 2 rounds across 2021.
-This is the base wave for a panel series that will be collected approximately each two months
+The COVID-19 MENA Monitor Household Survey includes a panel data set for Morocco that integrates and harmonizes data and variables from up to 4 rounds across years 2020 and 2021.
+This is the second wave for Morocco and is a part of a panel series that will be collected approximately each two months.

 The COVID-19 MENA Monitor Survey was led by the Economic Research Forum (ERF) to provide data for researchers and policy makers on the socio-economic and labor market impact of the global COVID-19 pandemic on households.